Sarah Moss Fellowship

 Procedure for Application

 Applications are available in the Center for Teaching and Learning, Instructional Plaza-North.
-Seven complete copies of all application materials are due in CTL by March 27, 2015.
+Eight complete copies of all application materials are due in CTL by March 27, 2015.
 Applicants are encouraged to consult with respective department heads and senior faculty members in preparing proposals to be submitted to the Moss Committee.
 The Committee reviewing applications for Sarah H. Moss Fellowships encourages candidates to apply for other fellowships before or at the same time they are applying for Sarah H. Moss Fellowships. (e.g., NATO, NIH Senior, and Guggenheim).
 All applicants are reviewed by the Sarah H. Moss Fellowship Committee.

 Method of Selection

-Applicants are reviewed in the spring of each year by a committee composed of the following: the Dean of the College of Education, the Dean of the Graduate School, the Dean of the School of Law, the Dean of the College of Business Administration, the Dean of the College of Arts and Sciences, a representative of the Office of the Vice President for Academic Affairs, and the President of the UGA Chapter of Phi Beta Kappa.
+Applicants are reviewed in the spring of each year by a committee composed of the following: the Dean of the College of Education, the Dean of the Graduate School, the Dean of the School of Law, the Dean of the College of Business, the Dean of the College of Arts and Sciences, a representative of the Office of the Vice President for Academic Affairs, and the President of the UGA Chapter of Phi Beta Kappa.
 In all phases of the selection process, the applicants will be judged on the basis of stated criteria.

 Criteria for Selection